robertknight/duckface/README.md

 interfaces using a syntax very similar to C++ struct declarations.
 Each interface specifies a set of methods which compatible classes must implement in order to 'implement' the interface.  `duckface.rb` then generates a header file which declares an *interface pointer* class with the same name as the interface.
-Instances of this class can wrap any type which implements the methods in the interface.
-Any of the matching methods can then be called via an *interface pointer*.
+Instances of this class can wrap a pointer to any type which implements the methods in the interface.
+Any of the matching methods can then be called via the *interface pointer*.

 ## Example Usage